-I create mutual fund-based investment portfolios that include these asset classes:
+I create mutual fund-based and exchange traded fund-based investment portfolios that include these asset classes:

 |Quality Domestic Bonds||International Stocks||Cash and Cash Equivalents|

 |Large US Company Growth Stocks||Commodities||High Yield Bonds|

 |Large US Company Value Stocks||Real Estate Investment Trusts||Emerging Markets Stocks|

 |Small US Company Growth Stocks||Small US Company Value Stocks||Municipal Bonds|

 |International Bonds||Emerging Markets Bonds||Emerging Markets Local Currency Bonds|

 I believe it is very important to select mutual funds that concentrate on securities from each of these asset classes.
 For instance, I would consider using the Acme Large Cap Growth fund for the Large US Company Growth Stocks asset class if Morningstar (or other reputable securities analysts) indicates that this mutual fund is composed of 95% (or more) of this type of stock.

 I also use domestic stocks of varying market capitalization even to the extent of use of micro-cap stocks.